isomerpages/mlaw-marketingshopfront/_doing-business-in-singapore/doing-business-in-singapore.md

 Click [here](https://www.edb.gov.sg/) for more infomation.

-## Setting up Business
+## Doing Business
-There are a few options foreign companies can choose from when setting up business in Singapore.
+There are a few options foreign companies can choose from when doing business in Singapore.

 **Branch of Foreign Company**